ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 automatically passes any
-Agility tests it may be required to make in order to Dodge, regardless of any modifierrs.
+Agility tests it may be required to make in order to Dodge, regardless of any modifiers.
 Repeat this process for each and every square the ball moves.
 If this movement takes the ball off the pitch, it is thrown back on as normal and its move ends.